Academic Information and Policies

 • Staff/Faculty/Visitor parking lot located south of Campus Center

-• Courthouse parking lot, unless student has business there
+• Courthouse parking lot, unless the student has business there

 • Senior Citizen parking lot on the corner of North 7th and West J Streets

-• Hardee's Restaurant parking lot, unless student is dining in restaurant
+• Athletico parking lot, unless the student is a patron

 • Area Coordinator & RA parking stalls